tiprankstipranks

 Conducting and expanding our operations outside the United States creates numerous risks, which may harm our operations and compromise our ability to expand our international operations.

 We have significant operations outside the United States.
-We estimate that commercial data traffic originating outside the United States accounted for 96% and 95% of total commercial data traffic for the years ended December 31, 2023 and 2022, respectively, while commercial voice traffic originating outside the United States accounted for 91% and 90% of total commercial voice traffic for the years ended December 31, 2023 and 2022.
+We estimate that commercial data traffic originating outside the United States accounted for 96% and 94% of total commercial data traffic for the years ended December 31, 2025 and 2024, respectively, while commercial voice traffic originating outside the United States accounted for 92% and 91% of total commercial voice traffic for the years ended December 31, 2025 and 2024, respectively.
 We cannot provide the precise geographical distribution of revenue from end users because we do not contract directly with them.
 Instead, we determine the country in which we earn our revenue based on where we invoice our distributors.
 These distributors sell services directly or indirectly to end users, who may be located or use our products and services elsewhere.
 We and our distributors are also seeking authorization to sell our services in additional countries.
 Conducting operations outside the United States involves numerous risks and, while expanding our international operations would advance our growth, it would also increase our exposure to these risks.
-Risks associated with the potential expansion of our international operations include: - difficulties in penetrating new markets due to established and entrenched competitors;- difficulties in developing products and services that are tailored to the needs of local customers;- lack of local acceptance or knowledge of our products and services;- lack of recognition of our products and services;- unavailability of, or difficulties in establishing, relationships with distributors;- significant investments, including the development and deployment of dedicated gateways, as some countries require physical gateways within their jurisdiction to connect the traffic coming to and from their territory;- instability of international economies and governments;- effects of a global pandemic, such as COVID-19, including on international economies, supply chains and travel;- changes in laws and policies affecting trade and investment in other jurisdictions;- exposure to varying legal standards, including data privacy, security and intellectual property protection in other jurisdictions;- difficulties in obtaining required regulatory authorizations;- difficulties in enforcing legal rights in other jurisdictions;- local domestic ownership requirements;- requirements that operational activities be performed in-country;- changing and conflicting national and local regulatory requirements;- foreign currency exchange rates and exchange controls; and - ongoing compliance with the U.S. Foreign Corrupt Practices Act, U.S. export controls, anti-money laundering and trade sanction laws, and similar international anti-corruption and trade laws in other countries.
+Risks associated with the potential expansion of our international operations include: - difficulties in penetrating new markets due to established and entrenched competitors;- difficulties in developing products and services that are tailored to the needs of local customers;- lack of local acceptance or knowledge of our products and services;- lack of recognition of our products and services;- unavailability of, or difficulties in establishing, relationships with distributors;- significant investments, including the development and deployment of dedicated gateways, as some countries require physical gateways within their jurisdiction to connect the traffic coming to and from their territory;- instability of international economies and governments;- effects of a global pandemic, including on international economies, supply chains and travel;- changes in laws and policies affecting trade and investment in other jurisdictions, including tariffs;- exposure to varying legal standards, including data privacy, security and intellectual property protection in other jurisdictions;- difficulties in obtaining required regulatory authorizations;- difficulties in enforcing legal rights in other jurisdictions;- local domestic ownership requirements;- requirements that operational activities be performed in-country;- changing and conflicting national and local regulatory requirements;- foreign currency exchange rates and exchange controls; and - ongoing compliance with the U.S. Foreign Corrupt Practices Act, U.S. export controls, anti-money laundering and trade sanction laws, and similar international anti-corruption and trade laws in other countries.
 If any of these risks were to materialize, it could affect our ability to successfully compete and expand internationally.
 Government organizations, foreign military and intelligence agencies, natural disaster aid associations, and event-driven response agencies use our commercial voice and data satellite communications services.
-Accordingly, we may experience reductions in usage due to changing global circumstances.
+Accordingly, we may experience fluctuations in usage due to changing global circumstances, including, for example a reduction in commercial voice and data subscribers in 2025 that we believe was caused, in part, by reductions in U.S. government funding.
 The prices for our products and services are typically denominated in U.S. dollars.
 Any appreciation of the U.S. dollar against other currencies will increase the cost of our products and services to our international customers and, as a result, may reduce the competitiveness of our international offerings and make it more difficult for us to grow internationally.

 Natural and Human Disruptions - Risk 1